-Because bicycle touring is mainly done on paved roads, the tire width is usually 1.6 inch going up to 2 inch.
-Cycling on tarmac with 1.6 inch tires has less rolling resistance than wider tires, thus more speed.
+Because bicycle touring is mainly done on paved roads, the tire width is usually 1.6 inches going up to 2 inches.
+Cycling on tarmac with 1.6-inch tires has less rolling resistance than wider tires, thus more speed.
 Off-road cycling is definitely possible even with thin tires and still a lot of fun.
-Compared to for instance 2.6 inch tires you will probably have to push the bike (hike-a-bike) a bit more and will take a little bit more force and strength to get the job done.
+Compared to for instance 2.6-inch tires you will probably have to push the bike (hike-a-bike) a bit more and will take a little bit more force and strength to get the job done.

 Wheels are either 26 or 28 inch conventionally.
-One of the benefits for 28 inch wheels is more distance covered with one full repetition of the wheel in comparison to a 26 inch wheel.
-Another benefit is they also provide a slightly more comfortable ride in comparison to 26 inch wheels.
-There is more wheel surface in contact with road surface.
+One of the benefits for 28 inch wheels is more distance covered with one full repetition of the wheel in comparison to a 26-inch wheel.
+Another benefit is they also provide a slightly more comfortable ride in comparison to 26-inch wheels.
+There is more wheel surface in contact with the road surface.
 As a consequence, the bigger wheels process small bumps in the road better than smaller sized wheels.
 The downside of a bigger wheel is a compromise in handling.
 Smaller sized wheels handle just that bit better.

 The most common drivetrain used on touring bicycles is the ordinary derailleur as known on mountain bikes and road bikes.
-There are different kinds for instance 3×10 or 2×10 with shifters on the frame, the handlebar ends, or the drop bars.
-The mechanic of these derailleur hasn’t really changed for decades, however they do evolve.
+There are different kinds, for instance, 3×10 or 2×10 with shifters on the frame, the handlebar ends, or the drop bars.
+The mechanic of these derailleur hasn’t really changed for decades, however, they do evolve.
 For example, in the 70’s these derailleurs came with 2×6 gears.
 Nowadays there are 1×12 drivetrains.
-Shimano and SRAM are the go to manufacturers for these kind of drivetrains.
+Shimano and SRAM are the go-to manufacturers for this kind of drivetrains.

 Internal gear hubs